cloudfoundry/uaa/README.md

 `password` and `marissa` has password `koala`.

 To use a RDBMS for user data activate the Spring profiles `jdbc` and one of `hsqldb` or `postgresql`.
+The opposite is `!jdbc` which needs to be specified explicitly if any other profiles are active.
 The `hsqldb` profile will start up with an in-memory RDBMS by default.
 Warning: the database will start empty, so no users can log in until the first account is created.

 The active profiles can be configured by passing the `spring.profiles.active` parameter to the JVM.
 For, example to run with an embedded HSQL database:

-     mvn -Dspring.profiles.active=default,jdbc tomcat:run
+     mvn -Dspring.profiles.active=jdbc,hsqldb,!private,!legacy tomcat:run

 Or to use PostgreSQL instead of HSQL:

-     mvn -Dspring.profiles.active=default,jdbc,postgresql tomcat:run
+     mvn -Dspring.profiles.active=jdbc,postgresql,!private,!legacy tomcat:run

-To launch in a microcloud type environment you need the SCIM user endpoints to be unsecure so that a user can create an account and set its password to bootstrap the system.
+To bootstrap a microcloud type environment you need the SCIM user endpoints to be unsecure so that a user can create an account and set its password to bootstrap the system.
 For this use the Spring profile `private`.
-The opposite is `!private` which needs to be specified explicitly if the any other profiles are active.
+The opposite is `!private` which needs to be specified explicitly if any other profiles are active.

 To launch in legacy mode with the CF.com cloud controller as the authentication and token source use profile `legacy`.
-The opposite is `!legacy` which needs to be specified explicitly if the any other profiles are active.
+The opposite is `!legacy` which needs to be specified explicitly if any other profiles are active.

 ## The API Application